-- A thread lift is largely unavailable face lifting technique.
-Thread lifts were meant to address sagging underlying tissues of the cheek and jaw line by threading 4-to-12 barbed sutures into your skin and deeper soft tissues.
+- A thread lift is a largely unavailable facelifting technique.
+Thread lifts were meant to address sagging underlying tissues of the cheek and jaw line by threading four to 12 barbed sutures into skin and deeper soft tissues.
 The non-absorbable threads stay within the deep tissues and provide support.

-- A thread lift can be referred to as a minimally-invasive surgical procedure to lift.
-But as those who've undergone a thread lift can attest, getting the procedure isn't painless or without potential complication.
+- A thread lift can be referred to as a minimally invasive surgical procedure to lift.
+But, as those who've undergone a thread lift can attest, the procedure isn't painless or without potential complication.

-- Potential complications of a thread lift are puckering where the barb is pulling, visibility of the blue thread through the skin, and threads poking through the skin.
+- Potential complications of a thread lift include puckering where the barb is pulling, visibility of the blue thread through the skin, and threads poking through the skin.

-- A thread lift, while less invasive than a facelift, is surgery, and as such it carries with it inherent risks.
-Your doctor should offer a complete assessment of your candidacy for any type of face lift, and whether you're at risk of other complications.
+- A thread lift, while less invasive than a facelift, is surgery, and it carries inherent risks.
+Your doctor should offer a complete assessment of your candidacy for any type of facelift, and whether you're at risk of other complications.